Safeguard Your Hub Installation

 As an application that is dedicated to user and access management, we develop Hub with security in mind.
 We take great care to eliminate exposures to different types of attacks.
-We work with third-parties who scan Hub for vulnerabilities and perform penetration tests.
-When a security issue is discovered, we strive to address the problem in the next major version or bug-fix release.
+We work with third-parties who scan Hub for vulnerabilities and perform exploratory security testing.
+If a security issue is discovered, we strive to address the problem in the next major version or bug-fix release.

 The recommendations on this page are intended to help you keep your Hub data secure.
 These best practices can help you avoid pitfalls that leave your data vulnerable to theft, damage, or loss.

 Documentation is an important part of your security plan.
 If your Hub administration changes hands, the new administrator shouldn't have to learn how the application is configured through trial and error.
 As you follow this guide to secure your Hub environment, make a note of each change and explain why you set it up the way you did.
 When done, collect your notes and add them to your information security policy documentation.